1978 New York City newspaper strike: Origins

+Effects

 During the outage, several strike papers popped into existence, being sold on newsstands and with bylines from the three regular papers; these included The City News, The New York Daily Press, and The New York Daily Metro.
-One existing paper that momentarily benefited during this time was Unification Church-owned The News World, which had been launched in 1976 and reached its highest-ever circulation of 400,000 during the strike, where again some well-known reporters for the three closed papers wrote for it.
-Two months into the strike, a parody of The New York Times called Not The New York Times was distributed in the city, with contributors such as Carl Bernstein, Christopher Cerf, Tony Hendra and George Plimpton.
+One existing paper that momentarily benefited during this time was Unification Church-owned The News World, which had been launched in 1976 and reached its highest-ever circulation of 400,000 during the strike; some well-known reporters for the three closed papers wrote for it as well.
+Two months into the strike, a parody of The New York Times called Not The New York Times was distributed in the city, with contributors such as Carl Bernstein, Christopher Cerf, Tony Hendra, and George Plimpton.

 Contrary to initial expectations, New York businesses such as restaurants, theaters, hotels, and retail stores did not suffer during the strike, finding alternate ways to advertise their presence and offerings.
 What is sometimes claimed as an unanticipated consequence of the strike was the turnaround in the 1978 New York Yankees season.
 The team, who had been trailing the Boston Red Sox of that year by 14 games, turned things around in a late-season push and eventually won a dramatic tie-breaker game against the Red Sox and then the 1978 World Series.
-Those Yankees were full of volatile personalities, including owner George Steinbrenner, oft-hired, oft-fired manager Billy Martin, and slugger Reggie Jackson, and the battles within the Yankee organization received considerable media attention, particularly headlines in the News and Post.
+The Yankees organization at that time included several volatile personalities, including owner George Steinbrenner, oft-hired and fired manager Billy Martin, and slugger Reggie Jackson, and the battles among them had been receiving considerable media attention, particularly headlines in the News and the Post.
 Once the papers went on strike, it is said, the press distractions diminished and the team could focus on playing well.
 At the time, a Yankees representative noted that "We've heard that theory, but we started our winning streak when the papers were still publishing."
 The belief that the strike enabled the team's turnaround was still being given credit decades later; in 2018 longtime sportswriter and Red Sox historian Gordon Edes wondered if the newspaper strike had been a bigger villain than "Bucky Bleepin' Dent" for Red Sox fans.